tests-always-included/mo/README.md

 To run against the official specs, you need to make sure you have the "spec" submodule.
 If you see a `spec/` folder with stuff in it, you're already set.
 Otherwise run `git submodule update --init`.
 After that you need to install node.js and run `npm install async` (no, I didn't make a package.json to just list one dependency).
 Finally, `./run-spec.js spec/specs/*.json` will run against the official tests - there's over 100 of them.

+### Porting and Backporting

+There is a diagnostic script that is aimed to help at making sure the internal functions all work when testing the script out on a version of bash or in an environment that is causing issues.
+When adding new functions, please make sure this script gets updated to properly test your code.

 ### Failed Specs

 It is acceptable for some of the official spec tests to fail.
 Anything dealing with multiple levels of objects (eg. `{{a.b.c}}`) and changing the delimiters (`{{= | | =}}` will fail.
 Other than that, this bash implementation of the mustache spec should pass tests.